 A particular concern is the wild proliferation of smart meters, which produce dirty electricity and emit radio frequencies.

 Common measurements include the magnetic field, electric field and Radio Frequency (RF).
 Meters can be obtained from various stores on the web such as LessEmf.
-It is recommended that one gets a low frequency meter to measure magnetic and electric fields (such as the "Trifield Meter EX100") and an RF meter to measure high frequency non-ionizing radiation (such as the "Gigahertz Solutions HF35C").
+It is recommended that one gets an all in one meter that measures low frequency magnetic and electric fields and RF (such as the "Trifield Meter").
+Since the trifield is not very accurate in RF reading, a more desirable meter to measure high frequency non-ionizing radiation is the "Gigahertz Solutions HF35C").

 For more professional meters there are the "Gigahertz Solutions ME3030B" or "Gigahertz Solutions ME3851A" combination meters, and for Extended Range of RF Frequencies there is the "Gigahertz Solutions HF35EC".
 The "Acoustimeter" has a very wide frequency band and is easy to use.

 One can also use a special meter to measure dirty electricity, such as the "Stetzer Meter" or an Entech Powerline Noise Analyzer, and don't forget the handy AM radio, which can detect a broad range of very weak pulsed magnetic fields up to a maybe a mega hertz.
 The MFJ-856 Line Noise Meter with a 3 Element Beam is very sensitive.
 At 135 Mhz it picks up frequencies beyond the capability of a cheap AM radio, though the narrow bandwidth limits it's capability.
 Its large direction antenna is very useful for identifying sources of noise.